-In relation to phasing of development and sequencing of construction activity, it is envisaged that Site 1 will be developed as Phase 1 given the existing planning consent on the current car park and the advanced proposals for 55 Portland Street.
-All plots within the SRF area (jncluding Plots 1, 2, 3 and 4), however, have the ability to come forward either as separate phases or concurrently.
-This is on the basis that they are in accordance with the principles of the SRF, have considered and addressed the relocation of existing occupiers and uses, and contribute to the delivery of a commercially-led mixed use area.
+In relation to phasing of development and sequencing of construction activity, it is envisaged that Site 1 will be developed in the shortest timescale (as Phase 1) given the existing planning consent on the current car park and the advanced proposals for 55 Portland Street.
+All plots within the SRF area (including Plots 1, 2, 3 and 4), however, have the ability to come forward as separate phases.
+This is on the basis that they are in accordance with the principles of the SRF, have considered and addressed the relocation of existing occupiers and uses, and contribute to the delivery of a commercially-led mixed use area - remaining sensitive to adjacent neighbours..